ITR Filing Deadline Missed? Last chance to claim your tax refund.

 The interest that has to be levied on the defaulter taxpayer who has not paid the advance tax online or paid a part of it less than 90% of the assessed amount is 1% per month or part of the month till the time he or she has delayed advance tax payment online.

-Explanation 1 to section 234B, covers the definition of the term ‘Assessed Tax’.
+Here is the definition of the term ‘Assessed Tax.’
 The same means as under:-

 • When the tax is determined via regular assessment, the assessed tax is equal to the tax on total income minus the following deductions: the amount of TDS/TCS, relief of tax allowed under section 89/90/90A/91, and tax credit allowed under section 115JAA or section 115JD.
-This is the net tax liability of the taxpayer after taking into account the taxes already paid or credited.
+This is the taxpayer’s net tax liability after taking into account the taxes already paid or credited.

 Simply put, ‘assessed tax’ is the amount of tax the taxpayer has to pay or has paid after adjusting for any taxes withheld, relief, or credit.